reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

 of the DNS name and thus can route calls to the relevant service, which in turn will route calls to the pods associated with the service to do work.

-To see this in action, `name` of a running pod in the cluster, like so:
+To see this in action, get the `name` of a running pod in the cluster, like so:

 `kubectl get pods`